iofu728/Task/README.md

 - **Task**: [Senantic Parsing](http://tcci.ccf.org.cn/conference/2019/dldoc/taskgline02.pdf)

-  - In this year’s NLPCC, we call for the Open Domain Semantic Parsing shared task.
-The goal of this task is to predict the correct logical form (in lambda-calculus) for each question in the test set, based on a given knowledge graph.
   - In this task, a Multi-perspective Semantic ParSing (or MSParS) dataset will be released, which can be used to evaluate the performance of a semantic parser from different aspects.
 This dataset includes more than 80,000 human-generated questions, where each question is annotated with entities, the question type and the corresponding logical form.
-We split MSParS into a train set, a development set and a test set.
-Both train and development sets will be provided to participating teams, while the test set will NOT.
-After participating teams submit their output files, we will evaluate their performances.
+We split MSParS into a train set, a development set and a test set

 - **Code**: [semantic/task3](https://github.com/iofu728/Task/tree/develop/semantic/task3/semantic3)
 - **Final paper**: [semantic/task3](https://github.com/iofu728/Task/blob/develop/semantic/task3/final_paper/main.pdf)